Skip to main content

 • comfortable activewear that allows for free movement

-• socks (preferably with grippers or non-slip soles – these can be purchased at the studio) and shoes (for the TRX and The Refined Runner classes)
+• socks (preferably with grippers or non-slip soles – these can be purchased at the studio) and shoes (all classes in the Gym space)

 • a towel that is large enough for you to lie on